-The importance of staying well hydrated while you are running or engaging in other suchstrenuous physical activity cannot be emphasized enough.
+The importance of staying well hydrated while you are running or engaging in other strenuous physical activity cannot be emphasized enough.

-But, as you have probably experienced already, it is pretty inconvenient to carry a water bottle with you (or two) when you are going for a run.
-Not only could it throw off the balance of your body while running, but it also requires you to pause your run in order to take a drink from your water bottle.
+But, as you have probably experienced already, it is pretty inconvenient to carry a water bottle (or two) with you on a run.
+Not only could it throw off the balance of your body, but it also requires you to pause to take a drink.
 This can get pretty tiresome after a while.

-And if you put your water bottle in your backpack (so you don’t have to hold it in your hand while running, that requires an even longer pause from your running, since you have to take the backpack off, unzip it, and take the water bottle out before you can even take a drink.
+And if you put your water bottle in your backpack (so you don’t have to hold it in your hand while running), that requires an even longer pause in your run, since you have to take the backpack off, unzip it, and take the water bottle out before you can even take a drink.
 That makes hydration seem pretty tiresome.
 And that makes it more likely you’ll skip out on it.

 So what’s the solution?
 Get a hydration bladder!
 A hydration bladder will allow you to stay hydrated while running without ever having to pause your run.